 This usually occurs as a result of shutter malfunction.
 It could be that your shutter is somewhat stuck.

-CAUTION: Please do not for any reason hit your camera either out of frustration or in an effort to attempt to resolve errors.
-This act could prove more damaging than problem solving.
+CAUTION: Please do not for any reason hit your camera either out of frustration or to attempt to resolve errors.
+This act could prove more damaging than problem-solving.

 However, if you do not have the C1-3 modes, then this is for you:

 Turn off the camera and connect it to a computer.
 Turn it on and go to "camera setting/remote shooting mode", then change to a supported setting and restart the camera.

 Shooting is not possible due to an error.

 Again this error usually occurs as a result of "malfunctions related to the electric control or images".
 If it occurs in a Canon 70D, it could also be a result of overheating especially when recording videos.

 This code pops up because the in-built flash refuses to come up for one reason or the other, especially after three tries.
 This happens mostly because the flash is stuck.